ankane/shorts/Host-Your-Own-Postgres.md

 # Host Your Own Postgres

-:elephant: Get running with Postgres in minutes
+:elephant: Get running with the last version of Postgres in minutes

 ## Set Up Server

-Spin up a new server with Ubuntu 14.04.
+Spin up a new server with Ubuntu 16.04.

 Firewall